MicrosoftDocs/learn/learn-pr/wwl-azure/azure-active-directory/includes/7-azure-ad-built-in-roles.md

  -  Granting a specific set of guest users read access instead of granting it to all guest users.

- -  Granting a specific set of nonadmin users access to Azure portal when "**Restrict access to Azure AD portal to admins only**" is set to "**Yes**".
+ -  Granting a specific set of nonadmin users access to the Azure portal when "**Restrict access to Azure AD portal to admins only**" is set to "**Yes**".
- -  Granting service principals access to directory where Directory.Read.All isn't an option.
+ -  Granting service principals access to the directory where Directory.Read.All isn't an option.

   :::column-end:::